Spring 2015 newsletter

-The theatre event on Wednesday (!), November 26th is behind the mainline station.
 The talks are at ‘die Brücke’ as usual.
 After most meetings we have tables reserved at a nearby restaurant.

 In cooperation with the International Education Centre of the VHS Düsseldorf ‘Die Brücke’

 Kasernenstraße 6, 40213 Düsseldorf

 Rosemary Clegg gives an overview of the Städel collection in Frankfurt am Main and of how it became what it is today.